 What is Marijuana?

-Marijuana comes from the cannabis sativa plant, where by the leaves, seeds, stems and flowers are used in various ways for recreational and medical purposes.
-These parts of the cannabis plant are typically dried and can be consumed in different ways such as smoking it, eating it within food, making a tea to drink, or using it in a vaporizer.
+Marijuana comes from the cannabis Sativa plant, whereby the leaves, seeds, stems, and flowers are used in various ways for recreational and medical purposes.
+These parts of the cannabis plant are typically dried and can be consumed in different ways such as smoking it, eating it within the food, making a tea to drink, or using it in a vaporizer.
 The primary psychoactive component within the cannabis plant is THC or Tetrahydrocannabinol , which does produce intoxicating effects.
 Marijuana is grown and harvested all throughout Canada, and within the recent legalization of marijuana in Canada, provincial and territorial governments are growing or having marijuana grown for recreational use.
 Marijuana is a drug that can become addictive, and long-term heavy marijuana use will create a dependency.
-Marijuana dependency is a problem that many people struggle with in Ontario, and many of these problems start with teens experimenting with the drug at an early age.
+Marijuana dependency is a problem that many people struggle within Ontario, and many of these problems start with teens experimenting with the drug at an early age.
 There are numerous physical and psychological and social effects of marijuana are numerous, and this is especially evident among young teens.
-Because the brain does not become fully developed until 25 years of age, there is a risk of developing mental-health problems and learning disabilities when marijuana is used heavily during the teenage years.
+Because the brain does not become fully developed until 25 years of age, there is a risk of developing mental health problems and learning disabilities when marijuana is used heavily during the teenage years.
 Many teens who do begin to use marijuana daily do tend to experiment with or begin to regularly use other drugs or engage in heavy alcohol use.
 Anyone struggling with a marijuana addiction or a dependency in Ontario should reach out to local treatment services and programs.
 Throughout the province of Ontario are various types of inpatient and outpatient drug treatment centers, most of which will help people who are addicted to or dependent on marijuana.

 Is Marijuana Addictive?

-Marijuana is an addictive substance because of the chemical THC, which is a psychoactive substance that will alter the sensory perceptions of the user creating a euphoric and relaxed state that will become habit forming.
+Marijuana is an addictive substance because of the chemical THC, which is a psychoactive substance that will alter the sensory perceptions of the user creating a euphoric and relaxed state that will become habit-forming.
 The rate of addiction with marijuana has seen steady inclines among youth, and the majority of people who do go for treatment for marijuana addiction are typically under the age of 25.
 Most marijuana dependencies do occur among adults because of how easy it is to access marijuana, and with the recent legalization of marijuana in Canada, it is now accessible like alcohol.
 There are many reasons why someone would become addicted to marijuana, and each person who abuses the drug is doing it for a specific reason.
-A marijuana addiction can be treated, and any of the drug treatment programs within Ontario can offer effective rehabilitation.
+Marijuana addiction can be treated, and any of the drug treatment programs within Ontario can offer effective rehabilitation.
 Most people who are addicted to marijuana or dependent on the drug typically go to outpatient treatment or receive some type of counseling or therapy.
-Outpatient drug rehab is an effective approach for someone who is struggling with a dependency or addiction to marijuana.
+An outpatient drug rehab is an effective approach for someone who is struggling with a dependency or addiction to marijuana.

 Marijuana Use in Ontario

 Marijuana is one of the most commonly used drugs in Ontario, especially among adults ages 18 to 29, and on average, one out of every ten adults in Ontario has reported using marijuana in the past year.
 Marijuana use has the potential to start early in a person’s life, and much of this is because of how exposed most teens are to the drug, and with the recent legalization, the exposure is even greater.
-When teens begin to use marijuana heavily, they are putting themselves at risk for developing various physical and mental-health problems.
+When teens begin to use marijuana heavily, they are putting themselves at risk for developing various physical and mental health problems.
 Teen drug treatment programs in Ontario are available to help teens are abusing marijuana and may also be dependent on the drug.
 Teen drug use in Ontario has not necessarily changed, and now that marijuana is legal, and despite all the regulations protecting teens, it is becoming as accessible as alcohol.